Willie Horton

-The controversy over Horton's furlough became a major issue in the 1988 presidential election, as US Vice President and Republican nominee George H. W. Bush brought Horton up frequently during his campaign against Massachusetts governor and Democratic nominee Michael Dukakis.
+During the 1988 U.S. presidential election, Vice President and Republican nominee George H. W. Bush brought Horton up frequently during his campaign against Democratic nominee Michael Dukakis who was the governor of Massachusetts.
+Strategist for the Bush Campaign, Lee Atwater stated, "If I can make Willie Horton a household name we'll win the election."
 He was commonly referred to as "Willie" Horton, despite never having gone by the nickname.
-The re-naming of the African-American Horton has been speculated to be the product of racist stereotyping.
-A prominent PAC ad for Bush about Horton has been widely characterized as a textbook example of dog-whistle politics.
+The renaming of Horton, a Black man, has been speculated to be the product of racist stereotyping and the employment of implicit racial messages.
+The prominent PAC ad for Bush that includes Horton has been widely characterized as a textbook example of dog-whistle politics.